Murder or Attempted Murder

 What can you do to defend against charges of murder or attempted murder?
 The most important decision is hiring legal counsel who has experience defending challenging and serious criminal cases.
 Your defense team needs to start working on the case at the earliest possible stage, and to start investigating the case on your behalf.

-Every case is different, but our office has obtained favorable outcomes in some very difficult cases, including cases where the possible prison exposure was life in prison or in excess of 20 years in prison.
+Every case is different, but our office has obtained favorable outcomes in some very difficult cases.
 A result in a prior case is not a guarantee or promise of a result in your case, as the facts differ in every case.
-What is important is to hire an attorney who has experience defending serious criminal law matters, and matters involving life in prison exposure.
 We are prepared to help you fight your case at every stage of the litigation process, from pre-trial through trial.
-We have defended cases involving DNA evidence and crime scene investigation issues.
+We have defended cases involving DNA evidence and police interrogation issues and have worked with experts in these fields.

 Murder and attempted charges will be aggressively prosecuted by experienced prosecution teams.
 The prosecution will dedicate significant resources to the prosecution of a murder case.
 Your defense must also be committed and dedicated to researching every viable legal defense and conducting a full and thorough investigation.